-1. General power to call meetings
+1.1 General power to call meetings

-- 1.1 The office-holder may at any time summon and conduct meetings of creditors or of Shareholders for the purpose of ascertaining their wishes in all matters relating to the proceedings; and in relation to any meeting summoned under the Law or the Regulations, the person summoning it is referred to as 'the Convener'. - 1.2 When a venue for the meeting has been fixed, notice of it shall be given by the Convener: - (a) in the case of a creditors' meeting, to every creditor who is known to him or is identified in the Company's Statement of Affairs; and - (b) in the case of a Shareholders' meeting, to every person recorded in the Company's register as a Shareholder. - 1.3 Notice of the meeting shall be given at least twenty-one (21) days before the date fixed for it, and shall specify the purpose of the meeting. - 1.4 The notice referred to in paragraph 1.2 of this Appendix 1 shall specify a time and date, not more than four (4) days before the date fixed for the meeting, by which, and the place at which, creditors must lodge Proofs and proxies, in order to be entitled to vote at the meeting; and the same applies in respect of members and their proxies. - 1.5 Additional notice of the meeting may be given by in an Appointed Publication if the Convener thinks fit, and shall be so given if the Court orders. - 1.6 The chairman at any meeting may at his discretion, and shall if the meeting so resolves, adjourn it to such time and place as seems to him to be appropriate in the circumstances.
+- 1.1.1 The office-holder may at any time summon and conduct meetings of creditors or of Shareholders for the purpose of ascertaining their wishes in all matters relating to the proceedings; and in relation to any meeting summoned under the Law or the Regulations, the person summoning it is referred to as "the Convener". - 1.1.2 When a venue for the meeting has been fixed, notice of it shall be given by the Convener: - (a) in the case of a creditors' meeting, to every creditor who is known to him or is identified in the Company's Statement of Affairs; and - (b) in the case of a Shareholders' meeting, to every person recorded in the Company's register as a Shareholder; - 1.1.3 Notice of the meeting shall be given at least twenty-one (21) days before the date fixed for it, and shall specify the purpose of the meeting. - 1.1.4 The notice referred to in paragraphs 1.1.2 and of this Annex 1 shall specify a time and date, not more than four (4) days before the date fixed for the meeting, by which, and the place at which, creditors must lodge Proofs and proxies, in order to be entitled to vote at the meeting; and the same applies in respect of members and their proxies. - 1.1.5 Additional notice of the meeting may be given by in an Appointed Publication if the Convener thinks fit, and shall be so given if the Court orders. - 1.1.6 The chairman at any meeting may at his discretion, and shall if the meeting so resolves, adjourn it to such time and place as seems to him to be appropriate in the circumstances.

-2. Quorum at meeting of creditors or shareholders
+1.2 Quorum at meeting of creditors or Shareholders

-- 2.1 Any meeting of creditors or Shareholders in Insolvency Proceedings is competent to act if a quorum is in attendance. - 2.2 Subject to the next paragraph, a quorum is: - (a) in the case of a creditors' meeting, at least one (1) creditor entitled to vote; - (b) in the case of a meeting of Shareholders, at least two (2) Shareholders so entitled, or all the Shareholders, if their number does not exceed two (2). - 2.3 For the purposes of paragraph 2.2 of Appendix 1, the reference to the creditor or Shareholders necessary to constitute a quorum is to those persons in attendance or represented by proxy by any person (including the chairman). - 2.4 Where at any meeting of creditors or Shareholders: - (a) the provisions of this paragraph 1.2 of this Appendix 1 as to a quorum being in attendance are satisfied by the attendance of: - (i) the chairman alone; or - (ii) one other person in addition to the chairman; and the meeting shall not commence until at least the expiry of fifteen (15) minutes after the time appointed for its commencement.
+- 1.2.1 Any meeting of creditors or Shareholders in Insolvency Proceedings is competent to act if a quorum is in attendance. - 1.2.2 Subject to the next paragraph, a quorum is: - (a) in the case of a creditors' meeting, at least one (1) creditor entitled to vote; - (b) in the case of a meeting of Shareholders, at least two (2) Shareholders so entitled, or all the Shareholders, if their number does not exceed two (2). - 1.2.3 For the purposes of this paragraph 1.2 of Annex 1, the reference to the creditor or Shareholders necessary to constitute a quorum is to those persons in attendance or represented by proxy by any person (including the chairman). - 1.2.4 Where at any meeting of creditors or Shareholders: - (a) the provisions of this paragraph 1.2 of this Annex 1 as to a quorum being in attendance are satisfied by the attendance of: - (i) the chairman alone; or - (ii) one other person in addition to the chairman; and the meeting shall not commence until at least the expiry of fifteen (15) minutes after the time appointed for its commencement.